 National Library of Armenia, National library in Kentron District, Yerevan, Armenia

-The National Library of Armenia is the central repository for Armenian literature, manuscripts, and historical documents with extensive collections.
-The building houses reading rooms, study areas, and a digital collection containing millions of pages of Armenian texts.
+The National Library of Armenia is the main repository for Armenian literature, manuscripts, and historical documents, located in the Kentron District of Yerevan.
+It contains several reading rooms and study areas, as well as a digital collection of millions of pages of Armenian texts.

-The institution began in 1832 as part of a school in Yerevan and became an official national library in 1919.
-This change reflected Armenia's growing need for a central place to preserve its written heritage.
+The institution was founded in 1832 as part of a school in Yerevan and became an official national library in 1919.
+That change came with Armenia's desire to have a dedicated place for gathering and keeping its written heritage.

 The community of curious travelers